-1. Please respond to the consultation here, and tell the council why you disagree with the proposal to amalgamate Christ Church C of E Infant and Englefield Green Infant schools into a single VA faith school.
+1. Please respond to the consultation, and tell the council why you disagree with the proposal to amalgamate Christ Church C of E Infant and Englefield Green Infant schools into a single VA faith school.
 Even if you responded to the previous informal consultation in January/February, it is very important that you respond again.

-Please make the following points:
+You might want to make the following points:

 - If the two schools are to merge, the new school should have a community ethos and not a religious designation.

 - Expanding faith school provision will disadvantage families who don't share the schools' faith.

 - The fact that just 7 families chose Christ Church C of E Infant School in 2019/2020 suggests few parents specifically want a Church of England school.

 - At a time when around 80% of people of parental age are non-Christian, and just 1% of young adults identify as Church of England, an expansion of faith school places makes little sense.

 - The council's own informal consultation on the plans conducted in January and February found the majority of respondents (63%) did not agree with the plans.
 The majority of respondents who commented on the new school being a church school were against the faith school status.

 All responses must be sent to email@example.com by 12th October 2020